 In-Person Voting on Election Day November 5 in Jefferson County

-Mail-in Absentee Ballot Drop Box Locations in Jefferson County for the General Election
+Mail-in Absentee Ballot Drop Box Locations and early voting in Jefferson County for the General Election

 In-Person Voting on Election Day November 5 in Oldham County